Delivery of Logan City Council Library services during COVID-19 restrictions FAQs

 - Respiratory hygiene

-Anyone sick are asked not to visit the library until they are feeling better.
+Anyone unwell are asked not to visit the library until they are feeling better.

 Logan Libraries are required by the Queensland State Government to keep a register of library customers for the purposes of COVID-19 contact tracing for at least 56 days.

 Logan Libraries will follow all Federal, State and Council instructions to ensure the safety of library customers and staff.

 What does this mean for Logan Libraries?

-To ensure Logan Libraries provide safe spaces for everyone, libraries will be adhering to public health controls, practising physical distancing, undertaking additional cleaning of equipment and may limit the number of customers and the time they can spend in the library.
+To ensure Logan Libraries provide safe spaces for everyone, libraries are continuing to undertake additional cleaning of equipment and may limit the number of customers and the time they can spend in the library.